RIT-NTNU-Bachelor/OpenCV_Server/README.md

 ## Case Studies

 For deciding the best face detection algorithm for the thesis, see the case studies created in the `analysis/` folder (created in JupyterHub files).
 The two main factors for a real-time face detection system is efficacy and accuracy.
-These factors was also discussed, and agreed upon with the bachelor thesis client.
+These factors were also discussed and agreed upon with the bachelor thesis client.
 There are two case studies

 1. Case Study - Comparing Accuracy for Real-Time Face Detection Models This case study measures the FPS over a dataset with ~2800 images.
 It presents the result in plotted in multiple graphs.
 See the [case study for more information](https://github.com/RIT-NTNU-Bachelor/OpenCV_Server/blob/main/analysis/compare_face_detection_accuracy.ipynb)